JacksonAliesa/Liri-Node-App/README.md

 LiriBot is an application that allows a user to insert a request through a computer terminal, by using actions to request information, using different NPM packages(axios, dotenv, moment, and node-spotify-api) that retrieves data from API's with the assistance of nodeJS.

+This application is a fun way and easy way to search some of your favorite artists, their upcoming concerts, and movies.
+It will provide you some general information with each search.
+The search results vary depending on which action search you decide on.
+The three API's you are able to search are spotify, bandsintown, and OMDB.
+These are popular applications that most people are familiar with.

 Technical Info: